SuffolkLITLab/ALKiln/README.md

 -->

 ## Use ALKiln
-Read about how to use this framework at https://suffolklitlab.org/docassemble-AssemblyLine-documentation/docs/automated_integrated_testing/.
+Read about how to use this framework in [Assembly Line's documentation](https://suffolklitlab.org/docassemble-AssemblyLine-documentation/docs/automated_integrated_testing/).

 If you have questions or need to report a bug, [start a new issue](https://github.com/SuffolkLITLab/ALKiln/issues/new).

+The following documentation is for internal developers—those working on ALKiln itself.

 ## Our code